-"The primary function of a preliminary examination is to determine if a crime has been committed and, if so, if there is probable cause to believe that the defendant committed it."
 People v Glass (After Remand), 464 Mich 266, 277; 627 NW2d 261 (2001).
 Probable cause is established by evidence "sufficient to cause a person of ordinary prudence and caution to conscientiously entertain a reasonable belief of the accused's guilt."
 People v Yost, 468 Mich 122, 126; 659 NW2d 604 (2003) (citation and quotation marks omitted).
-In order to establish that a crime has been committed, a prosecutor need not prove each element beyond a reasonable doubt, but must present some evidence of each element.
+In order to establish that a crime has been committed, the prosecution need not prove each element beyond a reasonable doubt, but must present some evidence of each element.
 See id.
-If the evidence conflicts or raises a reasonable doubt concerning the defendant's guilt, the defendant should nevertheless be bound over for trial, where the trier of fact can resolve the questions.
+If the evidence conflicts or raises a reasonable doubt concerning the defendant's guilt, the defendant should nevertheless be bound over for trial, at which the trier of fact can resolve the questions.
 Id. at 128.

 This Court has recognized "that affirmative defenses in criminal cases should typically be presented and considered at trial and that a preliminary examination is not a trial."
 People v Waltonen, 272 Mich App 678, 690 n 5; 728 NW2d 881 (2006).
-In Waltonen, this Court went on to note that in a situation where the defense is complete and there are not conflicting facts regarding the defense, it could be argued that there would be no probable cause to believe a crime was committed.
+In Waltonen, this Court went on to note that in a situation in which the defense is complete and there are no conflicting facts regarding the defense, it could be argued that there would be no probable cause to believe a crime had been committed.
 Id.

-The district court must consider not only the weight and competency of the evidence, but also the credibility of the witnesses, and it may consider evidence in defense.
-People v King, 412 Mich 145, 153-154; 312 NW2d 629 (1981).
-As noted, however, the district court cannot discharge a defendant if the evidence conflicts or raises reasonable doubt concerning a defendant's guilt, because this presents an issue for the trier of fact.
-Id.
+The district court must consider not only the weight and competency of the evidence, but also the credibility of the witnesses, and it may consider evidence in defense.9 People v King.
+412 Mich 145, 153; 312 NW2d 629 (1981).
+As noted, however, the district court cannot discharge a defendant if the evidence conflicts or raises reasonable doubt concerning a defendant's guilt because this presents an issue for the trier of fact.
+Id. at 153-154.

-Here, there was evidence that the defense was not complete, cf. Waltonen, 272 Mich App at 690 n 5, and there were colorable issues for the trier of fact, see King, 412 Mich at 153-154.
-Specifically, we find that there were colorable issues concerning whether a bona fide physician-patient relationship existed, whether the amount of marijuana defendants possessed was reasonable under the statute, whether the marijuana in question was being used for medical purposes, and whether defendants suffered from serious or debilitating medical conditions.
+There was evidence in this case that the defense was not complete, cf. Waltonen, 272 Mich App at 690 n 5, and there were colorable issues for the trier of fact, see King, 412 Mich at 153-154.
+Specifically, we conclude that there were colorable issues concerning whether a bona fide physician-patient relationship existed, whether the amount of marijuana defendants possessed was reasonable under the statute, whether the marijuana in question was being used for medical purposes, and whether defendants suffered from serious or debilitating medical conditions.

-(1) BONA FIDE PHYSICIAN-PATIENT RELATIONSHIP
+1. BONA FIDE PHYSICIAN-PATIENT RELATIONSHIP